Gittins' theorem under uncertainty: Overview of Bandits under uncertainty

-We will separate the proof into two parts: In part A, we analyze a one-armed bandit in a robust setting.
+We will separate the proof into two parts: In Part A, we analyze a one-armed bandit in a robust setting.
 In Part B, we combine $M$ bandits together.
+The main body of the rigorous proof can be found in Appendices A and B (respectively) as self-explained sections.
 We summarize the structure and approach of the proof here.